lovbackan/Concept-generator/README.md

 # Sci-fi Concept Generator

-I have made a concept generator for sci-fi worlds to help creators get new ideas to help them in their creative process.
+I have made a Sci-fi Concept Generator to help creators in their process to generate new ideas.
+Its up to the users imagination to figure out what and how the concept works.
+There is also a time, name and string generator to get the creativity flowing!

 You can find the deployed site at https://www.simonlovbacka.se/Concept-generator/

 # Installation